Subsidies

 Employers want to hold onto their health insurance programs because they want to control how much they contribute to them.
 Health insurers want to maintain these plans because they can better predict their risk and set their rates to ensure they always make a profit.
 Employees want to keep their employer-sponsored coverage because they don’t want to assume the responsibility of choosing and paying for their own coverage.
 They also want to keep their employer and government subsidies.

+Anyone who thinks that these strong powerful advocates for employer group health insurance are going to suddenly decide it is in the public interest to have one health insurance risk pool is mistaken.
 Individuals covered by employer health plans make up about half of the insured population.
 They are over 150 million individuals strong and it will take the other 150 million plus individuals to force change in our health insurance and health care system.
 And the first thing we other 150 million plus have to do is stop acting like workplace health insurance is more virtuous than other types of health insurance.
 Continue Reading...